buhrmi/simpwars-contracts/README.md

 No simps are pre-minted and can be minted by whoever wants them.
 You can use the `price` function to check the current cost to mint a simp.
 To actually mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of Eth.
 If you submit too much Eth, the contract will send the remaining Eth back to you.

-## Simp Power Tokens
+## Simp Powerlevel

-Every 24 hours all simps you hold emit 10 Simp Power Tokens (SPT).
-You can burn these tokens to powerup your simps and make them more powerful.
+Every 24 hours, your simps emit 10 Power Tokens (PT).
+These Power Tokens can be burned to increase your simps' on-chain powerlevel.
+A higher powerlevel gives your simp more power to survive in combat during the great SimpWars.

-To powerup a simp, call the `powerup` function with the simp ID and the amount of powerup tokens you would like to burn.
-You can only powerup simps that you own yourself and simps you do not own that have `powerupAccepted` set to true.
+To increase the powerlevel, call the `powerup` function with the simp ID and the amount of Powerup Tokens you would like to burn.
+You can not only powerup simps that you own yourself, but also your friend's simps that have `powerupAccepted` set to true.

 ### Contract Address